Finland93/GemHunter/README.md

 - **Bottom-left** — `AVG UP:` / `AVG DOWN:` average durations of past up- and down-trends, to gauge how long moves tend to run on this symbol.
 - **Bottom-right** — current `Trend:` and how many `Bars:` it has lasted.

+**4. Support & resistance zones.** Green zones are support (price above), red zones are resistance (price below); a level that breaks flips colour automatically, the way old support becomes new resistance.
+The number on each zone is its touch count — higher means a more significant, more-tested level.
+Watch for reactions at zones, and treat a close *through* a strong zone (with the regime agreeing) as a breakout.

-**4. Align with the higher timeframe.** In *Filter* or *Strict* mode the strongest reads are when chart and HTF agree (e.g. chart background green + `HTF: Bullish`).
+**5. Align with the higher timeframe.** In *Filter* or *Strict* mode the strongest reads are when chart and HTF agree (e.g. chart background green + `HTF: Bullish`).

-**5. Combine with price action.** GemHunter gives context; entries are stronger with confluence — support/resistance breaks, candle patterns, volume.
+**6. Combine with price action.** GemHunter gives context; entries are stronger with confluence — support/resistance breaks, candle patterns, volume.

 ---